jvrana/keats/README.md

 ![John Keats](assets/keats.jpg)

 Keats is an Python build, installation, and workflow manager.
+Keats removes the need to update an embedded version string for your packages.

 Features include forced change logs, release scripts, and package version control.